mikependon/RepoDB/README.md

 ### It is easy-to-use

-Basically, all [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
+RepoDb [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
 As long as the database connection is open, the developers can do all the activities towards the database.

 ### It is high-performant

-RepoDb has its own compiler and pre-caches the “already-generated” compiled-ILs and compiled-Expressions for future reusabilities.
+RepoDb has its own compiler and pre-caches the already-generated compiled-ILs and compiled-Expressions for future reusabilities.

 ### It is efficient

-RepoDb caches the “already-extracted” object properties, mappings and SQL statements and reusing them throughout the process of transformations and executions.
+RepoDb extracts and caches the object properties, mappings and SQL statements and reusing them throughout the process of transformations and executions.
 It helps eliminate the creation of unnecessary objects that leads to a low memory consumption.

 ## Community